CrossChainLabs-DOT/dotpulse-api/docs.md

 ### API~repositories(res)
 Repositories API
-returns  returns the number of repositories for each month over the last year
+returns the number of repositories for each month over the last year

 **Kind**: inner method of [<code>API</code>](#module_API)